 COABC - Standards

 COABC adopted the Canada Organic Standard as the standard for the BC Certified Organic Program as of Jan 1, 2009.
-Products certified as organic under a CB’s ISO program and certified using the Canada Organic Standard are considered compliant with the federal Organic Products Regulation and may display the Canada logo if desired.
+Products certified as organic under a CB's Canada Organic Regime (COR) program and certified using the Canada Organic Standard are considered compliant with the federal COR Manual and Safe Food for Canadians Regulation (Part 13) and may display the Canada logo if desired.
 These products may also carry the BCCO checkmark.
-Organic products certified under a CB’s Regional Program may only display the BCCO checkmark.
+Organic products certified under a CB's Regional Program may only display the BCCO checkmark if compliant with the BCCO Program (see BCCOP Operator's Manual).

 Management Standards for the BC Certified Organic Program

-COABC publishes Book 2 - the Organic Management Standards for the BC Certified Organic Program .
+COABC publishes BCCOP Operator’s Manual: Organic Production Standards & the Labelling of Organic Products for the BC Certified Organic Program.
 These are the rules that apply in BC for the BC Certified Organic Program and for those who wish to use the BC checkmark.
 They are specific to that program and therefore all of the information is relevant to the Certification Bodies in the Regional Program.
-However it is also expected that CBs in the ISO program will also find the information helpful.
+However, it is also expected that CBs in the COR program will also find the information helpful.

 It does not provide all the details of the Canadian Production Standard which COABC has adopted as the standard for the BC Certified Organic program but provides extra guidance regarding certification procedures when applying the standard.
 It also includes the requirements for the labelling of certified organic product in the province.

-The lastest version of Book 2 (pdf) can be downloaded by clicking here.
+The latest version of BCCOP Operator’s Manual: Organic Production Standards & the Labelling of Organic Products (pdf) can be downloaded by clicking here.

 CANADA ORGANIC STANDARD DOCUMENTS